robotic-vision-lab/Vision-Based-Guidance-For-Tracking-Dynamic-Objects/docs/README.md

 ## Documents

-Documents the results of using algorithms in vca repo.
+Documents the results of using algorithms from this repo.

 ### Contents